marceloboeira/kurz/docs/README.md

   <p align="center">A URL Shortener so there are no URL Shorteners<p>
 </p>

+## Documentation

+Strongly recommended to read [ARCHITECTURE.md](ARCHITECTURE.md) to know more about the project's decisions and origins.

 ## Endpoints

 * `:8000/` - root page, it renders the `dist/index.html`.